jenkins-infra/jenkins-io-components/README.md

 # Welcome to Jenkins.io Web Components

-This is an attempt to build web components that can be used across various jenkins.io based projects
+This is an attempt to build web components that can be used across various jenkins.io based projects.

 ## Setup